Shared Horizons

 Shared Horizons: The Politics and Poetics of Transnational Abolition is a living archive and digital platform where abolitionist collectives, groups, and organisations can present their work, share their visions, and further connect beyond borders.

-In this current conjuncture of racialised and gendered capitalism, carceral punishment, policing, war, and bordering are some of the most flagrant technologies used to keep marginalised working class and working poor communities under control.
-State violence and organised abandonment go hand in hand in the management and production of mass death of especially migrant and migratised, racialised, queer, trans and disabled peoples.
+In this current conjuncture of capitalism, carceral punishment, policing, war, bordering and genocide are some of the most flagrant technologies used to keep marginalised working class and working poor communities under control and killable.
+State violence and organised abandonment go hand in hand in the management and production of mass death of especially migrant, racialised, queer, trans and disabled working class peoples.
 Ongoing liberation struggles are unfolding on a global scale towards the horizon of abolition.
-This is not only understood as the dismantling of specific institutions like police, prisons or borders, but centrally as an internationalist anti-fascist and anti-colonial struggle against racial capitalism and its methods in order to manifest living alternatives.
+This is not only understood as the dismantling of specific institutions like police, prisons or borders, but centrally as an internationalist anti-fascist and anti-colonial struggle against capitalism and its methods in order to manifest living alternatives.

-These calls and more have been taken up across various genealogies and traditions, shared and transformed beyond a singular geospecific context, in translingual, transnational, and transhistorical ways.
-Questions and possibilities for abolition outside of the United States and Canada—including Indigenous and sovereign territories on lands forcibly occupied by those settler nation-states—have many different valences that are often not attended to in mainstream considerations of these demands and interrelated narratives of shared struggle.
+These struggles have been taken up across various genealogies and traditions, shared and transformed beyond a singular geospecific context, in translingual, transnational, and transhistorical ways.
+Questions and possibilities for abolition outside of the United States and Canada—including lands forcibly occupied by those settler nation-states—have many different valences that are often not attended to.
 Despite this, abolitionist poetics and practices continue to unfold as a necessarily transnational project.

-This collaborative project is organised and initiated by Vanessa Eileen Thompson and SA Smythe based on their respective research and decades of political organising.
-Together, they anchor this archival project in black, queer, trans, internationalist, and feminist genealogies to articulate transdisciplinary methods towards abolitionist and anticolonial horizons.
+This collaborative project is organised and initiated by Vanessa Eileen Thompson and SA Smythe based on their respective research and many years of political organising.
+Together, they anchor this archival project in radical black, queer, trans, internationalist, and feminist genealogies to articulate transdisciplinary methods towards abolitionist and anticapitalist horizons.

-In this current conjuncture of racialised and gendered capitalism, carceral punishment, policing, war, and bordering are some of the most flagrant technologies used to keep marginalised working class and working poor communities under control.
-State violence and organised abandonment go hand in hand in the management and production of mass death of especially migrant and migratised, racialised, queer, trans and disabled peoples.
+In this current conjuncture of capitalism, carceral punishment, policing, war, bordering and genocide are some of the most flagrant technologies used to keep marginalised working class and working poor communities under control and killable.
+State violence and organised abandonment go hand in hand in the management and production of mass death of especially migrant, racialised, queer, trans and disabled working class peoples.
 Ongoing liberation struggles are unfolding on a global scale towards the horizon of abolition.
-This is not only understood as the dismantling of specific institutions like police, prisons or borders, but centrally as an internationalist anti-fascist and anti-colonial struggle against racial capitalism and its methods in order to manifest living alternatives.
+This is not only understood as the dismantling of specific institutions like police, prisons or borders, but centrally as an internationalist anti-fascist and anti-colonial struggle against capitalism and its methods in order to manifest living alternatives.

-These calls and more have been taken up across various genealogies and traditions, shared and transformed beyond a singular geospecific context, in translingual, transnational, and transhistorical ways.
-Questions and possibilities for abolition outside of the United States and Canada—including Indigenous and sovereign territories on lands forcibly occupied by those settler nation-states—have many different valences that are often not attended to in mainstream considerations of these demands and interrelated narratives of shared struggle.
+These struggles have been taken up across various genealogies and traditions, shared and transformed beyond a singular geospecific context, in translingual, transnational, and transhistorical ways.
+Questions and possibilities for abolition outside of the United States and Canada—including lands forcibly occupied by those settler nation-states—have many different valences that are often not attended to.
 Despite this, abolitionist poetics and practices continue to unfold as a necessarily transnational project.

-This collaborative project is organised and initiated by Vanessa Eileen Thompson and SA Smythe based on their respective research and decades of political organising.
-Together, they anchor this archival project in black, queer, trans, internationalist, and feminist genealogies to articulate transdisciplinary methods towards abolitionist and anticolonial horizons.
+This collaborative project is organised and initiated by Vanessa Eileen Thompson and SA Smythe based on their respective research and many years of political organising.
+Together, they anchor this archival project in radical black, queer, trans, internationalist, and feminist genealogies to articulate transdisciplinary methods towards abolitionist and anticapitalist horizons.

 Women in Exile, founded by refugee women in 2002, advocates for refugee women’s rights, addressing racism and sexism.
 They fight discriminatory laws, oppose refugee camps for women, and offer proactive support, workshops, and actions.
 Their goal is an inclusive society with equal rights for all.